Electrician Apprenticeship: How to Become an Electrician

 How much do you make as an electrician apprentice?

 Pay scales for electrician apprentices vary depending on the organization or union managing your program.
-Starting pay during your first year as an apprentice may be as low as $12.50 per hour.
-After a couple years, you may make around $18 to $24 per hour.
+Starting pay during the first year of your apprenticeship will likely be around $18 to $22 per hour.
+But this can vary significantly according to your location.
+Your pay will increase every year, as you accumulate experience and schooling.

 Is becoming an apprentice the best way to become an electrician?

 The answer to this question depends on your personal circumstances.
-If you need to make money now, and lack the means of paying for a trainee program, then becoming an apprentice is probably the least costly way of becoming an electrician.
+If you need to make money now, and lack the means of paying for a trainee program like I-TAP's, then becoming an apprentice is probably the least costly way of becoming an electrician.

 However, it's not exactly accurate that apprenticeships allow you to get free training.